-The success with the first cluster processor SPP-2 allowed us to move on to the development of the cluster processor SPP-3 to study the three-dimensional Ising model [21].
-This processor was developed to study a model with linear dimensions up to 256.
-It implemented the ideas of our theory of random number generators, which were programmable with a shift register size up to 16384.
+IV.
+Cluster processors for three-dimensional Ising $$\operatorname{\mathsf{MODELS}}$$ theory of random number generators, which were programmable with a shift register size up to 16384.
 Each processor had two random number generators operating in parallel and programmed with different characteristic pairs of Mersenian primes.
 12 processors were manufactured and placed in four control nodes.
 As a result of many years of operation of the SPP-3 complex, numerical data were obtained, which, as a result of processing, led to record estimates of the critical parameters and critical temperature of the three-dimensional Ising model [22].
 Only 20 years later, a team from the United States managed to come close to our results through calculations on a specially built private cluster farm using conventional computing architecture [23].